November American Diabetes Month

 American Diabetes Association

-Take action to increase awareness about type 2 diabetes.
+Take action to increase awareness about diabetes and healthy lifestyles.

-- Partner with your local gym or YMCA center to host a Diabetes Prevention Party focused on healthy eating habits and exercise.
-Give away free one-day gym passes, fitness classes, or work-out gear.
-Ask the fitness staff to host free demonstrations or fitness classes.
+- Partner with your local gym or YMCA to host a Diabetes Prevention Party focused on healthy eating and physical activity.
+Give away gym passes, fitness class certificates, or workout gear.
+Ask gym staff to do demonstrations or teach a free class.

-- Partner with local churches that have a health ministry.
-Make a presentation on type 2 diabetes prevention at their next health event.
+- Find out which local churches have a health ministry.
+Offer to give a presentation on how to prevent type 2 diabetes at their next event.

-- Post tips on type 2 diabetes prevention on your employee bulletin board during the month of November.
+- Post tips on type 2 diabetes prevention on your employee bulletin board.

-- Encourage your members to get active.
-Invite local gyms to showcase their fitness classes and programs.
+- Encourage your members or employees to get active.
+Organize lunchtime walks or invite local gyms to showcase their fitness classes and programs.

 Adapted from the American Diabetes Association.

-Contact the American Diabetes Association at email@example.com for more information and materials.
+For more information and materials, contact the American Diabetes Association at firstname.lastname@example.org.